Variability of effects related to pandemic events

-The major customers of the Group are national Governments or public Institutions.
+The major customers of the Group are national governments or public institutions.
 Moreover, the Group takes part in numerous national and international programmes funded by the European Union, governments or multinational collaborations.
-Therefore, it is affected by economic and geopolitical factors at global and regional level, the expense policies of the public Institutions, also for research and development programmes funding, in addition to the medium/long-term plans of the Governments.
+Therefore, it is influenced by economic and geopolitical factors at global and regional level, the rating or risk profile of countries, the expense policies of the public institutions, also for research and development programmes funding, in addition to the medium/long-term plans of the governments.
+Increases in defence spending, identified by several countries as necessary given the rising geopolitical tensions, may lead to peaks in demand in the short/medium term and make international competition even tighter, benefiting companies with more immediately available production capacity.

 The Group pursues an international diversification strategy, placing it in its main markets, as well as in emerging markets marked by significant growth rates, in the aerospace, defence and security sectors.

-In the civil sectors, customers’ diminished spending capacity not only gives rise to delays in obtaining new orders or falls in the numbers of orders themselves, but also affect their economic and financial conditions.
+In the civil sectors, customers’ spending remodulation not only gives rise to delays in obtaining new orders or falls in the numbers of orders themselves, but also affect their economic and financial conditions.
 These sectors are also characterised by the entry and success of competitors even from other fields of activity, mostly with the help of anti-cyclical M&A transactions carried out by international investment funds.
 The market positioning of these players could have an impact on the Group's volumes, results and debt, thus prospectively enabling a growing competitive challenge on government customers.
+The time-to-market of products and their development and upgrade is a critical success factor for market positioning, given the strong competitive drive and speed of innovation.

 In addition to balancing its customer portfolio suitably between government and non-government entities, the Group systematically pursues its objectives in order to increase industrial efficiency, diversify its customer base and improve its ability to perform contracts, while reducing overhead costs with a view to enhance its competitive capacity.